Coronavirus (COVID-19) Update

 1. STAY INFORMED!
 San Mateo County Alert System: SMC Alert.
 Go to www.smcalert.info and sign up to receive alerts on your cell phone and email.
 You will be notified quickly of tsunamis, floods, fires, road closures, etc.

 2. HOME/YARD MAINTENANCE.
 Inspect yard area(s) for dead trees or dead limbs and remove other objects that could be blown by storm winds, which could cause power outages.
 Contact Public Works with questions or concerns (650) 877-8550 or firstname.lastname@example.org.
-Considering using sand bags in areas known for flooding around your property.
+Consider using sand bags in areas known for flooding around your property.
 Residents can receive up to 10 sand bags courtesy of Public Works (visit 550 N. Canal Street).

 3. SEWERS AND GUTTERS.
 Rainwater often assists trash with clogging drains and flooding.
 Make sure all drains and gutters on your property are cleared of debris BEFORE the storm season.
 Also, inspect nearby City storm drains; if storm drain are obstructed, notify us.